 The bridge is continuously being painted

-Sydney Harbour Bridge is constantly being painted, both to keep it looking fresh and to protect the structure from the elements.
+This Sydney bridge is constantly being painted, both to keep it looking fresh and to protect the structure from the elements.
 It takes a team of 100 people and 2 robots to apply the paint, and the bridge is so large that by the time they have finished, it’s time to start the process again!